digitalisstudios/img2css/README.md

 ```

 ### With Map Extraction (New in v2)

+Transform images into material maps for advanced rendering workflows.
+This powerful feature extracts normal maps, roughness data, and other material properties directly from photographs, perfect for game development, 3D visualization, and modern web graphics.

 ```javascript
 // Generate material maps from images const converter = new img2css({